 In the field of interconnection networks, in which we place this paper, many simulation-based studies use synthetic traffic patterns, such as random uniform traffic or permutations of interest, to feed the simulator.
 This kind of synthetic workload is of great interest because it is easy to implement, sometimes it may support analytical studies, and may be representative of the ways applications use the network.
-However, a comprehensive evaluation requires actual workloads, otherwise important aspects of parallel applications cannot be understood in detail.
+However, a comprehensive evaluation requires actual workloads, because otherwise important aspects of parallel applications cannot be understood in detail.
 For example, many applications pass through different phases, in which the ways of using the network differ widely; pressure on the network may be very intense in some phases, but the inter-dependencies amongst processes may lower the utilization of the interconnection infrastructure in some others.

 Actual traffic may be generated using an execution-driven environment, in which applications run on real (or simulated) processors and are connected to a simulated interconnection network.
 This set-up provides very high levels of evaluation accuracy, but cannot be easily scaled to thousands of processors.
-It may also fail, victim of unexpected interactions between components, as shown in [16,24].
+It may also fail, victim of unexpected interactions between components, as shown in [17, 25].
 For this reason, a frequently used alternative is the utilization of traces of parallel applications.

 We can obtain traces of large systems, even using small ones.
-For example, given an application that uses a static logical topology, a cluster of 10 PCs can be used to generate a trace running on 200 nodes-we only need to run 20 processes per available computer.
-Timing information would not be representative of a real, 200-CPU computer; however, the (spatial) patterns defined by the sequence of interchanged messages are valid, and the distribution of message sizes is valid too.
+For example, a cluster of 10 PCs can be used to generate a trace of a parallel application running on 200 nodes-we only need to run twenty processes per available computer.
+Timing information would not be representative of a real, 200-CPU computer; however, the (spatial) patterns defined by the sequence of interchanged packets are valid, and the distribution of packet sizes is valid too.

-The main contribution of this research work is the trace-based simulation toolset included in INSEE [23], an in-house developed simulation environment for the evaluation of interconnection networks.
-INSEE is able to accept many kinds of workloads for the simulation: synthetically generated messages, full system simulation and traces.
-The focus of this paper is, precisely, on simulation with traces.
+In this paper we discuss the mechanisms included in INSEE [24], an in-house developed simulation environment for the evaluation of interconnection networks, to perform simulation-based performance studies of parallel computing systems.
+INSEE is able to accept many kinds of workloads for the simulation (from synthetically generated messages to full system simulation), but we will focus on the utilization of traces.
 We explain the mechanisms required to capture traces from MPI-based parallel applications, point out some important limitations in the way events are captured and stored in the trace files, and explain the way we circumvent some of those limitations.
-After that, we describe in detail the way traces must be processed in order to fully comply with application semantics, with particular attention to the order in which events are processed to avoid violations of message causality.
+After that, we describe in detail the way traces are processed in order to fully comply with application semantics, with particular attention to the order in which events are processed to avoid violations of message causality.
 A simple extension of the trace processing mechanism allows us to carry out performance prediction studies.
-Finally, we put INSEE to work and include two simple example studies carried out with traces from actual applications.
-Note that the problems and solutions discussed in this paper, although presented from the point of view of the INSEE developers and users, are not specific to this tool.
+Finally, we put INSEE to work and include two simple, example studies carried out with traces from actual applications.

 The rest of this paper is organized as follows.
-Section 2 introduces INSEE, with focus on its utilization with traces.
+Section 2 introduce INSEE, with focus on its utilization with traces.
 Section 3 describes how traces are obtained.
 Sections 4 and 5 discuss the mechanisms used by our simulator to process traces, preserving application semantics.
-In Sect.
-6 we use INSEE for two performance studies.
+In 6 we use INSEE to make two performance-related studies.
 Section 7 reviews some related work.
-Conclusions of the paper are summarized in Sect.
-8.
+Conclusions of the paper are summarized in Section 8.

-2 Evaluation of Networks Using Simulation: INSEE
+2 Evaluation of networks using simulation: INSEE

-In this section we briefly introduce INSEE [23], the Interconnection Network Simulation and Evaluation Environment developed at the University of the Basque Country.
-The two main elements of INSEE are FSIN, a Functional Simulator of Interconnection Networks, and TrGen, a Traffic Generator [22].
+In this section we briefly introduce INSEE [24], the Interconnection Network Simulation and Evaluation Environment developed at the University of the Basque Country.
+The two main elements of INSEE are FSIN, a Functional Simulator of Interconnection Networks, and TrGen, a Traffic Generator [23].